Circuit-Analysis/circuit-analysis.github.io/chapter-7.md

 ````
 `````

-The shortcut can be used with a dependent curent supply as well.
+The shortcut can be used with a dependent current supply as well.
 Here is another example.

 ```{code-cell} ipython3
 :tags: [remove-input, remove-output]